netx-repo/PipeSwitch/pipeswitch/README.md

 - worker_terminate.py: Listen to the controller for signals for deactivate.
 Then it notifies the main thread of the worker to stop the current task.

 # Environment
 To support PipeSwitch, we add some plugins into PyTorch.
-Thus, before running this demo, you need to compile PyTorch as stated in pytorch_plugin folder.
+Thus, before running this demo, you need to compile PyTorch as stated in [PyTorch plugin](https://github.com/netx-repo/PipeSwitch/tree/main/pytorch_plugin).
 Besides, you need to add the path to the repo to `PYTHONPATH`.

 # Usage